pagekite/PyPagekite/doc/MANPAGE.md

      Listen for raw connections these ports.
 The string '%s' allows arbitrary ports in HTTP CONNECT.

+   * <b>--ratelimit_ips</b>=`IPs/seconds` <br />
+     Limit how many different IP addresses can request data from a tunnel within a given window of time, e.g. 5/3600.
+This is useful as either a crude form of DDoS mitigation, or as a mechanism to make public kite services unusable for phishing.

    * <b>--accept_acl_file</b>=`/path/to/file` <br />
      Consult an external access control file before accepting an incoming connection.
 Quick'n'dirty for mitigating abuse.
 The